 On September 15, 2021, as amended on April 7, 2022, Greenidge entered into the Equity Purchase Agreement with B. Riley Principal.
-Pursuant to the Equity Purchase Agreement, Greenidge has the right to sell to B. Riley up to \$500 million in shares of its Class A common stock, subject to certain limitations and the satisfaction of specified conditions in the Equity Purchase Agreement, from time to time over the 24-month period commencing on April 28, 2022.
+Pursuant to the Equity Purchase Agreement, Greenidge had the right to sell to B. Riley Principal up to \$500 million in shares of its Class A common stock, subject to certain limitations and the satisfaction of specified conditions in the Equity Purchase Agreement, from time to time over the 24-month period commencing on April 28, 2022.

-In connection with the Equity Purchase Agreement, Greenidge entered into a registration rights agreement with the Investor, pursuant to which Greenidge agreed to prepare and file a registration statement registering the resale by the Investor of those shares of Greenidge's Class A common stock to be issued under the Equity Purchase Agreement.
-The registration statement became effective on April 28, 2022 (the "Effective Date"), relating to the resale of 572,095 shares of Greenidge's Class A common stock in connection with the Equity Purchase Agreement.
+In connection with the Equity Purchase Agreement, Greenidge entered into a registration rights agreement with B. Riley Principal, pursuant to which Greenidge agreed to prepare and file a registration statement registering the resale by the Investor of those shares of Greenidge's Class A common stock to be issued under the Equity Purchase Agreement.
+The registration statement became effective on the April 2022 Effective Date, relating to the resale of 572,095 shares of Greenidge's Class A common stock in connection with the Equity Purchase Agreement.

-From the Effective Date to June 30, 2024, Greenidge issued 549,285 shares of Class A common stock to the Investor pursuant to the Equity Purchase Agreement for aggregate proceeds of \$8.0 million, net of discounts, of which there were 45,269 shares issued for aggregate proceeds of \$0.3 million, net of discounts, during the six months ended June 30, 2024.
-There were no shares issued during the three months ended June 30, 2024.
+From the April 2022 Effective Date to April 28, 2024, Greenidge issued 549,285 shares of Class A common stock to B. Riley Principal pursuant to the Equity Purchase Agreement for aggregate proceeds of \$8.0 million, net of discounts, of which there were 45,269 shares issued for aggregate proceeds of \$0.3 million, net of discounts, from January 1, 2024 through April 28, 2024.
 The Equity Purchase Agreement automatically terminated pursuant to its terms on April 28, 2024.